mitay-walle/com.mitay-walle.ui-collider-2d-mesh-graphic/README.md

 # Proof of Concept
 Project is not production ready
 # Summary
-- all Collider2D type supported
+- all Collider2D type supported. include CompositeCollider2D
 - tiled uv with ppu multiplier
 - any Texture
 - any Material